 In 2017, TCVs were evaluated and recommended by WHO’s Strategic Advisory Group of Experts on Immunization, approved for funding support by Gavi, and prequalified by WHO.

-In 2018, WHO formally recommended the use of TCVs in the national immunization programs of typhoid-endemic countries.
+In 2018, WHO formally recommended the use of TCVs in the national immunization programs of typhoid-endemic countries and countries with high rates of drug-resistant typhoid.

 In 2019, Pakistan began introduction of TCV into its routine childhood immunization program.
-Liberia and Zimbabwe will introduce TCV in 2020, and several other countries are considering use of the vaccine given the prevalence of typhoid in their countries.
+Liberia and Zimbabwe introduced TCV in 2021, followed by Nepal in 2022 and Malawi in 2023.
+More than 56 million children have been vaccinated so far.
+Several additional countries are considering TCV introduction given the prevalence and increasing risk of typhoid in their countries.